MiniDisc: Copy protection

 Recording from an analogue source resulted in a disc marked "protected" and "original" allowing one further copy to be made (this contrasts with the SCMS on the Digital Compact Cassette where analogue recording was marked as "unprotected").

-In recorders that could be connected to a PC via USB, although it was possible to transfer audio from the PC to the MiniDisc recorder, for many years it was not possible to transfer audio the other way.
+In recorders that could be connected to a PC via USB, it was possible to transfer audio from the PC to the MiniDisc recorder, but for many years it was not possible to transfer audio in the other direction.
 This restriction existed in both the SonicStage software and in the MiniDisc player itself.
 SonicStage V3.4 was the first version of the software where this restriction was removed, but it still required a MiniDisc recorder/player that also had the restriction removed.
 The Hi-MD model MZ-RH1 was the only such player available.

 Format extensions

 MD Data

-MD Data, a version for storing computer data, was announced by Sony in 1993 but never gained significant ground.
-Its media were incompatible with standard audio MiniDiscs, which has been cited as one of the main reasons behind the format's failure.
-MD Data can not write to audio MDs, only the considerably more expensive data blanks.
+MD Data, a format for storing computer data, was announced by Sony in 1993.
+Its media stored 140 MB and were generally incompatible with standard audio MiniDiscs.
+MD Data cannot be written to audio MDs; it can only be written to the considerably more expensive data blanks.
 It did see some success in a small number of multi-track recorders such as Sony's MDM-X4, Tascam's 564 (which could also record using standard audio MD discs, albeit only two tracks), and Yamaha's MD8, MD4, & MD4S.